increasinglyunclear/python/video/scene_analysis/README.md

 ## Acknowledgments

-- Places365 dataset and model from MIT CSAIL
+- Places365 dataset and models from MIT CSAIL
 - PyTorch and torchvision teams
 - OpenCV community